 Camshaft Position Sensor at 1A Auto

-Your vehicle’s camshaft position sensor, commonly abbreviated and referred to as a cam (position) sensor, cam angle sensor (CAS) and sometimes even CMP sensor, is a key component to your engine's ignition timing system.
+Your vehicle’s camshaft position sensor—also known as a cam sensor, cam angle sensor (CAS), and sometimes even CMP sensor—is a key component to your engine's ignition timing system.
 It is typically used on vehicles equipped with direct ignition (distributorless).
 The camshaft position sensor is connected to the camshaft.
 As the camshaft rotates, the magnetic element inside of it rotates and creates a series of electrical pulses.
-The camshaft sensor detects these and gives a signal to the vehicle’s Electronic Control Module or computer to let it know the position of the engine’s camshaft.
-Most cam sensors are hall effect or optical sensors, though some earlier versions were mechanical, driven by a gear similar to a distributor
+The camshaft sensor detects these and gives a signal to the vehicle’s Electronic Control Module (ECM) or computer to let it know the position of the engine’s camshaft.
+Most cam sensors are hall effect or optical sensors, though some earlier versions were mechanical, driven by a gear similar to a distributor.

 The camshaft (or camshafts, depending on your engine’s design) rotates to open and close the intake and exhaust valves in order to bring in the air/fuel mixture to the piston located within each engine cylinder in order for them to fire.
 Information about which valves are open (i.e. the postion of the camshaft and which piston/cylinder is being used) helps the computer activate the fuel injectors and spark plugs at the right time.
 This ensures the engine is running in the correct firing order and with good timing.